 - Clean household surfaces and children’s dummies and toys

 All information presented on these web pages is not meant to diagnose or prescribe.
 In all health matters please contact your doctor.
-Nurofen Cold and Flu.
-For Cold & Flu relief.
+Nurofen Cold & Flu.
+Contains ibuprofen & pseudoephedrine.
+For cold & flu relief.
 Always read the label.